DirectOutput/DirectOutput/Documentation/20_GlobalConfig.md

 The global configuration of the DirectOutput framework defines which files the system loads for the \ref cabinetconfig "Cabinet" and \ref tableconfig "Table" configuration.
 In addition the global conguration specifies which C#-script files containing extensions for the framework to load and compile.
 The global configuration information is valid for the whole framework no matter what cabinet or table config is loaded.

 Depending on the interface used to communicate with the framework, different global configuration files are loaded.

 For the B2S.Server Plugin the configuration file "GlobalConfiguration_b2SServer.xml" is loaded.
 The framework is searching for this file in the following locations:

 - A directory named -config- withing the directory of the DirectOutput.dll.
+- A shortcut named -config- to a directory.
-- Table directory
+- Table directory.
-- Directory of the DirectOutput.dll
+- Directory of the DirectOutput.dll.

 \section globalconfig_settings Global configuration file sections